 Advanced GStreamer concepts

-In this part we will cover the more advanced features of GStreamer.
-With the basics you learned in the previous part you should be able to create a simple application.
-However, GStreamer provides much more candy than just the basics of playing back audio files.
-In this chapter, you will learn more of the low-level features and internals of GStreamer.
+With the basics you learned in the previous part you should be able to create a simple application, but GStreamer provides far more than just the mere basic for multimedia playback.
+In this part we will cover more advanced GStreamer features as well as some of its low-level internals.

-Some parts of this part will serve mostly as an explanation of how GStreamer works internally; they are not actually needed for actual application development.
-This includes chapters such as the ones covering scheduling, autoplugging and synchronization.
-Other chapters, however, discuss more advanced ways of pipeline-application interaction, and can turn out to be very useful for certain applications.
-This includes the chapters on metadata, querying and events, interfaces, dynamic parameters and pipeline data manipulation.
+Some chapters of this part serve mostly as an explanation of how GStreamer internally works; like the ones covering scheduling, autoplugging and synchronization.
+This knowledge is generally not required for actual application development.
+Other chapters, however, discuss more advanced ways of pipeline-application interaction that can be very useful for certain applications.
+These include the chapters on metadata, querying and events, interfaces, dynamic parameters and pipeline data manipulation.

 The results of the search are